Phone: 617-612-2080, email: Caspainfo@caspaonline.org, Web site: https://caspa.liaisoncas.com/

 Oftentimes, the difference in GPAs between what CASPA calculates and what appears on a university transcript has to do with re-taken courses.
 If a student re-takes a course for a better grade, many universities will only count the higher grade in its GPA calculation.
 CASPA, however, counts both the original grade and the re-taken grade when it calculates a GPA.
 DMU only uses the GPAs provided by CASPA.
 More information on CASPA grade calculations.

 Our faculty recommend students do not work during the PA program.
 The curriculum is very demanding in the first year and does not allow extra time for employment.
 In the second year, you will be in full-time Supervised Clinical Practice Experiences (rotations) in various locations, making employment impractical.

 The program has established clinical sites in Des Moines, rural Iowa and throughout the surrounding states.
 Students should expect to be assigned to sites in any of these areas.
 Past availability of sites is not a guarantee that these sites will be available for consideration of scheduling for their clinical rotations.

-Housing is available at some sites and cost is location dependant.
+Housing is available at some sites and cost is location dependent.
 Students are responsible to secure their own housing for rotations.
 If past housing information is available it will be provided to the student.
 Students must include the cost of housing in their budget for the clinical year.